Education in Taoyuan City: Yung-An Junior High School

+History

 Yung-An Junior High School is located in Yung-An Village and is 1.5 kilometers away from Yung-An Fishing Port.
 Most residents live on agriculture, fishing or tourism with simple lifestyles.
 The school was originally named Kan-Tou Cuo until Chih-Jou Chou, the chairman of Taiwan Province, renamed it to Yung-An.
 Because of the 9-year Compulsory Education Policy, the residents endeavoured to arrange a high school.
 307 students initially shared the campus with Yung-An Elementary School until October 22, 1968.
 Yung-An Junior High School is getting more and more substantial thanks to the efforts from the previous presidents.

 Chu-Fen Chang, the present president, took over the 12th president on August 1, 2005.
 Ms. Chang follows the belief of former presidents that “The functionality of Yung-An Junior High School is more important than its scale.”
 Not only the cultivation of the devotion to school and hometown but also the refinement of school atmosphere is what Ms. Chang leads the staff to run after.

+Bilingual education initiatives

+In accordance with Taiwan's national "Bilingual 2030" policy Taoyuan City have actively transitioned toward integrating English-medium instruction (EMI) and Content and Language Integrated Learning (CLIL) models into their standard curriculum.
+Rather than teaching English strictly as an isolated academic subject, institutions across the municipality have integrated bilingual components into non-tested subjects such as arts, physical education, natural sciences, and life curriculum.

+Historically, elementary schools in the region primarily utilized a mixed-language iformat combining Mandarin Chinese and English to build core conversational, game-based, and listening skills.
+Under the modern bilingual framework, primary schools utilize Mandarin for core instruction while embedding English contextually to expand students' functional communication abilities.
+However, schools in Taoyuan have faced implementation challenges uniform with the rest of Taiwan, including bridging student language proficiency gaps, securing specialized teaching materials, and navigating cultural preferences for exam-driven subjects.